wasp-os/wasp-os/docs/appguide.rst

 Many of the features of wasp-os are inherited directly from MicroPython_.
-It is useful to have a basic understanding of MicroPython and, in particular, put in a little time learning the best ways to copy with running `MicroPython on microcontrollers`__.
+It is useful to have a basic understanding of MicroPython and, in particular, put a little time into learning the best practices when running `MicroPython on microcontrollers`__.

 .. _MicroPython: https://micropython.org/